 Wyoming Football Welcomes New Coaches

-This week, we feature new Wyoming special teams' coordinator and linebackers' coach Robin Ross, who most recently coached at UNLV in 2011.
+This week, we feature new Wyoming defensive coordinator and secondary coach Chris Tormey, who most recently coached at Washington State.

 A reminder to Cowboy fans that season tickets are available for sale here at WyomingAthletics.com or by contacting the UW Athletics Ticket Office at 877-WYO-FAN1 (877-996-3261).

 Chris Tormey is in his first season with the Wyoming Football coaching staff as the defensive coordinator and secondary coach.
 Tormey will be entering his 33rd season as a college coach this season.
 Included in his previous 32 seasons of coaching experience are nine seasons of head-coaching experience at the NCAA Division I level at the University of Idaho and University of Nevada.
 While at Idaho, he led the Vandals to their first-ever bowl appearance in 1998, earning conference Coach-of-the-Year honors that season.

 He came to Wyoming from Washington State University where he was the linebackers' coach in 2011.
 He coached Cougar senior linebacker Alex Hoffman-Ellis to Second Team All-Pacific 12 honors in 2011.

 Back in 1991 as an assistant coach at the University of Washington, he helped guide the Huskies to the 1991 National Championship.